 There are many useful accommodation hunting websites out there.
 Don’t forget, once you find somewhere you like, ring it as soon as you can.
 If at all possible, do not hand over money until you receive the keys and the tenancy begins.

-You may also want to use other popular websites, such as daft.ie or rent.ie.
+You may also want to use other popular websites, such as daft.ie particularly the student accommodation part of it or rent.ie.